cfwheels/cfwheels/readme.md

 4. the build will create a zip file named `cfwheels.<version>.zip` in parent directory of the repo
 5. annouce and post the build to the [cfwheels core google group][6]

+## Generating API Docuemntation

+_NOTE:_ the api generation script has only been tested against Railo 3.3.0.007 or higher at this time.

+1. point your browser to the API Generator at http://localhost/builders/api/index.cfm
+2. the generator will create an XML file named `cfwheels-api.xml` in parent directory of the repo

+You may overload or overwrite any of the outputted api documentation by adding to the `builders/api/overload.cfm`.
+A diagram of the generated API structure is provided in the document.

 ## License

 ColdFusion on Wheels is released under the Apache License Version 2.0.